intersystems-community/webterminal/readme.md

 WebTerminal Project Development
 -------------------------------

-We are glad to see anyone who want to contribute to Caché Web Terminal development!
+We are glad to see anyone who want to contribute to Web Terminal development!
 Check our [developer's guide](http://intersystems-ru.github.io/webterminal/#docs.5).

 To be short, the "hot start" is extremely easy.
 Having latest [Git](https://git-scm.com/) and